gorbash1370/whisper-wrapper/README.md

 # whisper_wrapper
 ## Intro
-This program is a simple implementation of the wonderful ✨[Whisper transcription model from OpenAI](https://github.com/openai/whisper), designed to automate the batch transcription of audio files whilst throwing in some extra formatting features along the way, before saving output as a .txt file.
+This program is a simple implementation of the wonderful ✨[Whisper transcription model from OpenAI](https://github.com/openai/whisper).

+It's purpose is to automate the batch transcription of audio files whilst throwing in some extra formatting features along the way, before saving output as a .txt file.

 The program is a 'wrapper' around the core Whisper transcription functionality.
-The code is extremely simple (novice coder) and should be easy for coders of all proficiencies to understand and modify.
-Simply set a few variables to customise how the finished transcript will be formatted, point the script at a directory containing your audio files, and off it goes. 🐱‍🏍
+The code is extremely simple (novice programmer) and should be easy for those of all coding proficiencies to understand and modify.
+Simply set a few variables to customise how the finished transcript will be formatted, point the script at a directory containing your audio files, and off it goes.🐱‍🏍

 [![Screenshot Sample Transcript annot](https://github.com/gorbash1370/whisper_wrapper/blob/main/misc/ss_trans_header_linenos_ann_small.png)](https://github.com/gorbash1370/whisper_wrapper/blob/main/misc/ss_trans_header_linenos_ann.png)